zihanx/s24-rec11/README.md

-# Lab 10 - Introduction to Frameworks
+# Lab 11 - Introduction to Frameworks

 Repo link: https://github.com/CMU-17-214/f23-lab11

 In this recitation, you will create a TicTacToe plug-in for a simple framework that facilitates the implementation of 2D grid games.
 To make grid game development straightforward, the game plugins must only implement the game’s logic.
 Everything else (plug-in registration, player management, GUI implementation, etc.) is done by the framework.
+We hope that this provides a good illustration for the kind of extension mechanisms that may be useful for implementing other extensible systems (e.g., Santorini God Cards).

 ## Deliverables
 - [ ] Implement a simple Tic-Tac-Toe plugin, in either Java or TypeScript, and register it with the framework.
-- [ ] Draw a partial object model of the system, including the framework and the plugins.
+- [ ] Discuss what the extension points are in this system and explain why to your TA.
 - [ ] Discuss what design pattern is being used here with your TA.

 ## Introduction